HoagieClub/stuff/README.md

 ESLint is particularly important, if everything is installed correctly, it will allow you to see style errors inside the editor which we use to make sure our code is tidy and consistent throughout the codebase (same as output from `yarn lint`).
 ## Contribution
-[Follow this guide](https://github.com/HoagieClub/help/wiki/Working-on-repositories) to setup a fork of this repository along with the upstream.
 **Always create new branches when adding new features.** For example, let's say I am adding a delete button.
 I would do:
 ```
 # Switch to new branch called delete-button